radislaw/Brain-games/README.md

 ```

 ## Play
-In terminal you have to simply type name of one of given game:
+In terminal you have to simply type name of one of given game.
+For example:
- **brain-games**
+ **brain-even**

 ## Game's rules
 Every game has 3 rounds.
 If you give right answer on any offered question it lets you go to the next round otherwise game over, which reports message with correct answer.